syncfusion-content/javascript-docs/js/TreeGrid/Columns.md

 {% endhighlight %}

 ### Custom Validation rules
-Apart by the in-buit validation rules, any custom validation rules can also be defined for the column.
+Apart by the in-built validation rules, any custom validation rules can also be defined for the column.
 The below code example explains defining custom validation rule for a column.

 {% highlight js %}